 - 1. This method acts as an icebreaker by enabling players to talk about their organisation.
 If there is discontent about the organization, this method will bring that out in the open.
-For this reason you may want to think about how you are going to handle the result of this method before playing! - 2.
-You can also use this method to discuss how things work out in a team, in which case you should replace 'organization' by 'team'.
+Therefore, you may want to think about how you are going to handle the result of this method before playing! - 2.
+You can also use this method to discuss how things work out in your team instead of your organization.